ray-project/ray-llm/README.md

 export AVIARY_URL="http://localhost:8000/v1"
 ```

-This is because the Aviary is running locally, but you can also access remote Aviary Backends (in which case you would set `AVIARY_URL` to a remote URL).
+This is because your deployment is running locally, but you can also access remote deployments (in which case you would set `AVIARY_URL` to a remote URL).

 ### Using curl

-You can use curl at the command line to query Aviary:
+You can use curl at the command line to query your deployed LLM:

 ```shell
 % curl $AVIARY_URL/chat/completions \